Advanced Healthcare Practice (Clinical) MSc, PGCert

-The following CPD programmes are offered as standalone courses, and some may form part of the Advanced Healthcare Practice (Clinical) MSc, PGCert; MA Nursing or MA Mental Health award frameworks. (see Postgraduate and Post registration course tab)
+The following CPD programmes are offered as standalone courses, and some may also form part of our Masters Framework courses including: Advanced Healthcare Practice (Clinical) MSc, PGCert; MA Nursing, and MA Mental Health award frameworks. (see Postgraduate and Post registration course tab)

 - Advancing Health Care Practice